Sourdough Buttermilk Biscuits

 Another great (though less common) option is to mix 1 cup of sour cream with 1 cup of whole milk to replace the buttermilk.
 This combination is thick, creamy, and very similar to store-bought buttermilk in both taste and texture.

-How to Bake Tall Biscuits
+How to Bake Tall Biscuits?

 The secret to achieving those perfect buttermilk biscuits with sourdough starter begins with cold ingredients.
 When the small pieces of butter hit the heat of the oven, the water in the butter turns to steam, creating those irresistible flaky layers and a light, tender texture.